seanauff/WOL-proxy/README.md

 ## Usage

 1. Have a MQTT broker you can connect to.
-I use [Mosquitto](https://hub.docker.com/_/eclipse-mosquitto)
+I use [Mosquitto](https://hub.docker.com/_/eclipse-mosquitto).

 2. Run the container or script using instructions below.

 3. Publish to the mqtt topic, `WOL-proxy/command`, with the MAC address of the computer you wish to wake.
-The following formats are all acceptable: `ab-cd-ef-01-23-45`, `ab:cd:ef:01:23:45`, `ab.cd.ef.01.23.45`, `abcdef012345`
+The following formats are acceptable: `ab-cd-ef-01-23-45`, `ab:cd:ef:01:23:45`, `ab.cd.ef.01.23.45`, `abcdef012345`.

 ### Status Messages